sunlightlabs/datajam/README.md

 ## Dependencies and Installation

-Datajam is a Rails 3.0 app.
-It depends on [Ruby](http://ruby-lang.org), [RVM](http://rvm.beginrescueend.com), and [MongoDB](http://mongodb.org).
+Datajam is a Rails 3 app.
+It depends on [Ruby](http://ruby-lang.org), [RVM](http://rvm.beginrescueend.com), [Redis](http://redis.io), and [MongoDB](http://mongodb.org).

-After those external dependencies are installed, the app can be installed with:
+Though it can be installed on any rack-compatible stack with the above dependencies met, Datajam targets Heroku for deployment.

+To use our one-step installer, follow the [Heroku quickstart instructions](https://devcenter.heroku.com/articles/quickstart) and then run `sh <(curl http://get.datajam.org)` from your Mac or Linux computer.

+For other operating systems, or to install to your own hardware, run the following commands:

     $ rvm use 1.9.3
     $ gem install bundler